yuqiii-wang/KnowledgeNotes/math/algebra/linear_algebra/matrix/matrix_decomp.md

 ## LU Decomposition/Factorization by Gaussian Elimination

-Lower–upper (LU) decomposition or factorization factors a matrix as the product of a lower triangular matrix and an upper triangular matrix.
+Lower-upper (LU) decomposition or factorization factors a matrix as the product of a lower triangular matrix and an upper triangular matrix.

 *Gaussian elimination* can be used for decomposition, since just some proper row and/or column orderings or permutations can achieve LU decomposition.